EGO4D/episodic-memory/VQ2D/README.md

     python process_vq_dataset.py --annot-root data --save-root data
     ```

 4. Extract clips for val and test data from videos.
 Validate the clips once they are extracted.
 If validation fails, please re-run the conversion script and it will correct for errors.
-You can also optionally add a `--clip-uids <clip-uid-1> <clip-uid-2> ...` argument to specify the clips to regenerate.
+You can optionally add a `--clip-uids <clip-uid-1> <clip-uid-2> ...` argument to specify the clips to regenerate.
+You can optionally reduce the video frame resolution by specifying `--downscale-height <height>`.
     ```
-    # Extract clips
+    # Extract clips (should take 12-24 hours on a machine with 80 CPU cores)
     python convert_videos_to_clips.py \
         --annot-paths data/vq_val.json data/vq_test_unannotated.json \
         --save-root data/clips \
         --ego4d-videos-root $EGO4D_VIDEOS_DIR \
         --num-workers 10 # Increase this for speed

-    # Validate the extracted clips
+    # Validate the extracted clips (should take 30 minutes)
     python tools/validate_extracted_clips.py \
         --annot-paths data/vq_val.json data/vq_test_unannotated.json \
         --clips-root data/clips
     ```

-5. Extract images for train and validation data from videos.
+5. Extract images for train and validation data from videos (only needed for training detection models).
     ```
+    # Should take <= 6 hours on a machine with 80 CPU cores
     python convert_videos_to_images.py \
         --annot-paths data/vq_train.json data/vq_val.json \
         --save-root data/images \